taxjar/taxjar-api-docs/source/reference.md

 }>
 ```

-Shows an existing order transaction.
+Shows an existing order transaction created through the API.

 #### Request